 A revision to the Public Participation Plan that includes only minor changes and does not affect policy or specific details of the plan may be made as an "administrative modification".
 An administrative modification does not require public review and comment.

-The first Public Participation Plan was developed in 2007, updated in May 2012, May 2014 and again in 2016.
+The first TPO Public Participation Plan was developed in 2007, updated in May 2012, May 2014, and again in November 2016, and again in June 2019.

-Title VI Nondiscrimination Program
+Environmental Justice/Title VI Nondiscrimination Program